Getting A Termite Inspection For Your Garden

 They are also a different shape.

-Furthermore, termites also have antenna that are straighter compared to ants, whose antenna are more bent.
+Furthermore, termites also have antennae that are straighter compared to ants, whose antennae are more bent.

 Termites and gardens